m00nwtchr/pam-keepassxc/README.md

 ### Contributing

-This is literally the first time I'm doing anything with PAM, so I'd appreciate if someone would point out all the terrible mistakes I'm probably making :D
+This is literally the first time I'm doing anything with PAM, so I'd appreciate it if someone would point out all the terrible mistakes I'm probably making :D